Transverse minimal foliations on unit tangent bundles and applications: Landing of rays

 \begin{proof}[Proof of Theorem \ref{prop.landing}] Using Proposition \ref{prop.someraylands} we know that there is at least one $L \in \wt{\cF_1}$ and one $c\in \cG_L$ so that it has one landing ray.
 Up to orientation we can assume that $\partial^+ \Phi_L(c) = \xi$.
-Using Proposition \ref{prop-onelandsallland} we can assume that $\xi=\alpha(L)$ and using Lemma \ref{lema-bubblezigzag} we can further assume that $\partial^-\Phi_L (c) = \partial \HH^2$ (it is the only possibility of that Lemma that does not yield that all rays land), in particular this assumption means that there is a ray of $\wcG$ that does not land.
+Using Proposition \ref{prop-onelandsallland}, either the result holds or $\xi = \alpha(L)$.
+Using Lemma \ref{lema-bubblezigzag} we can further assume that $\partial^-\Phi_L (c) = \partial \HH^2$ (it is the only possibility of that lemma that does not yield that all rays land), in particular this assumption means that there is a ray of $\wcG$ that does not land.